Experienced Drug Crime Defense Attorney Serving Sarasota County, FL

 Prior to opening our practice, Eric Reisinger gained valuable experience as a prosecutor at the State Attorney’s Office.
 We understand how the state gathers and evaluates evidence, and we can quickly review the facts and circumstances of your arrest to assess the strengths and weaknesses of the case against you.
 We will determine when it is in your best interest to seek a plea agreement and when to fight for your rights in court.

-Common drug crimes charges we defend in Sarasota include, but are not limited to:
+Common drug crime charges we defend in Sarasota include, but are not limited to:

 Understanding Drug Crimes in Florida